phaethonp/we-ai/worldbuilding_services/Readme.md

 - **Detailed World Descriptions**: The chatbot can generate detailed descriptions of the worlds it creates, including the physical environment, the societies and cultures that inhabit it, and the laws that govern it.

 - **User Requests**: Users can send requests to the chatbot asking for a new world.
 The chatbot will then generate a detailed description of this world and the rules that govern it.

+- **Selectable Worldbuilders**: In addition to Alec McDowell, the service offers a variety of worldbuilders that users can choose from.
+Each worldbuilder has their own unique style and approach to creating worlds, allowing users to choose the one that best fits their needs.

+- **Story Analysis**: The service also includes a story analysis feature.
+Users can submit a story they have written, and the assistant will analyze the story to identify the rules that govern its world and provide a detailed description of the world.

 ## Usage